stamatispetalas/stamatispetalas.github.io/_pages/about.md

 Creating an entire ocean out of ones and zeros, and then allowing it to swirl, flow, overturn and move around inside a computer, is a deeply fascinating and strangely rewarding craft.
 Examining the intimate relationship formed between the atmosphere and the ocean at their meeting point, while devising explanations on the ways their energy and water interactions can affect both of them in unexpected ways and places, is both a scientific venture as well as a philosophical quest.
-Imagining how two distant, vast bodies of water can use a narrow line-like connection between them, to communicate climate signals to each other, is like tuning in to an internal _ballad of the salty sea_.
+Contemplating on how two distant, vast bodies of water can use a narrow line-like connection between them, to communicate climate signals to each other, is like tuning in to an internal _ballad of the salty sea_.

 Now, the challenging part is doing the above while also delivering useful products and being of service to the community.